Designing a Humanities and Cultural Practice Course

 - Use a cultural, artistic, or philosophical approach to analyze some aspect of human experience.

-- Humanities and Cultural Practice can be combined with any of the University Wide Graduation Requirements except for Formative Experience.
+- Humanities and Cultural Practice can be combined with any of the University Wide Graduation Requirements except for Formative Experience or Upper-Division Writing.

 - If you choose to add a writing designation to your course proposal, note that a course can only fulfill one type of Writing requirement.